 Virginia "Ginny" Helen Carlson said "goodbye" good life.
 Passing away on her own terms August 1

-To send flowers in memory of Virginia Helen "Ginny" Carlson (Arnott), please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Virginia Helen "Ginny" Carlson (Arnott), please visit our Heartfelt Sympathies Store.

 2019 at Lakeland Medical Center in Elkhorn, Wisconsin